Dimension reduction for integrative survival analysis: Pan-cancer survival analysis with protein expression

-In Figure \ref{fig:DV}, we also display the estimated factor loading matrix $\boldsymbol{DW}'$.
-Since, as mentioned, $\boldsymbol{DW}'$ can be thought of as the matrix of regression coefficients corresponding to the low-dimensional factors, it is interesting to compare loadings across cancer types.
-For example, KIRC has a negative loading for the third factor, whereas BRCA has a a positive loading.
-Similarly, BLCA has a negative loading for the second factor, whereas UCEC has a relatively large positive loading.
+In Figure \ref{fig:DV}, we also display the matrix $\widehat{\boldsymbol{D}}\widehat{\boldsymbol{R}}^\top$.
+Since $\widehat{\boldsymbol{D}}\widehat{\boldsymbol{R}}^\top$ can be interpreted as the matrix of regression coefficients corresponding to the low-dimensional factors, we can compare coefficients across cancer types.
+For example, KIRC has a negative coefficient for the third factor, whereas BRCA has a positive coefficient.
+Similarly, BLCA has a negative coefficient for the second factor, whereas UCEC has a relatively large positive coefficient.

-Finally, the marker IDs for the proteins selected by our fitted model can be found in Table \ref{table:proteins}.
-Many of the identified proteins are well known to be associated with cancer diagnoses and treatment.
-For example c-Kit, also known as stem cell factor receptor, is often found in higher amounts on the surface of cancer cells (\url{https://www.cancer.gov/publications/dictionaries/cancer-terms/def/c-kit}).
-Recent studies have shown that c-Kit is expressed in aggressive cancers, on circulating tumor tumors, and in recurrent and resistant tumors \citep{foster2018cd117}.
-Similarly, there is growing evidence that FASN, fatty acid snythase, is a metabolic oncogene which plays a central role in tumor progression and survival \citep{flavin2010fatty}.
+The proteins selected by our method can be found in Table \ref{table:proteins}.
+Many of the identified proteins are known to play a role in cancer biology.
+For example, c-Kit, a tyrosine kinase receptor, is often found in higher amounts on the surface of cancer cells.
+Recent studies have shown that c-Kit is expressed in aggressive cancers, on circulating tumor cells, and in recurrent and resistant tumors \citep{foster2018cd117}.
+Similarly, there is evidence that FASN, which encodes fatty acid synthase, is a metabolic oncogene that plays a central role in tumor progression and survival \citep{flavin2010fatty}.
 In addition, Annexin A1 is known to inhibit innate immune cells and promote T-cell activation \citep{perretti2009annexin}, and Paxillin is believed to play a role in tumorigenesis and metastasis \citep{deakin2012diverse}.

+To assess whether our method yields better fitted models than competitors on rare cancer types, we also perform a leave-one-out cross-validation analysis.
+In terms of both concordance and linear predictor scores, our method performs better than \texttt{Sep-Lasso}, \texttt{Sep-Ridge}, and separate elastic net estimators on four of the five cancer types we considered.
+In the one cancer type where a competitor performed better, none of the methods had concordance higher than 0.5, which corresponds to randomly guessing the linear predictor ordering.
+Additional details can be found in Web Appendix G.